Crisis Communications in the Age of COVID-19

 Deciding who will be involved in the crisis response effort is a critical first step.
 Your organization should not only identify internal and external spokespeople, but determine who will create and disseminate the crisis-related content, such as your organization’s key messages and best practices when communicating with others.

 - Who do you need to get your message to?

 - What is the best way to communicate with them?

 - Do you have a standard system in place to get your message to them on a regular basis?

-To get your message out, evaluate your owned platforms to determine which is the most effective to reach your intended audiences.
+To get your message out, evaluate your owned platforms to determine the most effective way to reach your intended audiences.

 4. Stick to your company voice

 - How can you stay true to your company’s mission and incorporate it into all communications throughout the crisis?

 Weaving your company voice into all of your communications keeps your messaging authentic and lucid.

 5. Pivot as necessary